Madaniya Member Organisations

 Syrian Association for Citizin’s Dignity

-SACD is a grassroots civil-rights movement formed by Syrians to uphold the rights of Syrian refugees, internally displaced persons (IDPs).
-Without political ties, it advocates for the needs and voices of refugees and IDPs, influencing international and regional policies.
-The association represents Syria's diverse population, advocating for the dignified return of refugees and IDPs based on their definitions of safety. -
+SACD is a grassroots movement by Syrians advocating for the rights of refugees and IDPs.
+Politically neutral, it influences policies and represents Syria's diverse population, promoting the dignified return of refugees and IDPs based on their safety definitions.

 Syrian British Consortium

-The Syrian British Consortium (SBC), formerly the Syrian British Council, is a UK-based advocacy body focused on amplifying the voices of diaspora-based Syrians with the UK Government and international policy-makers.
-It works to empower Syrians in British society, while advocating for policies addressing the root causes of the Syrian crisis and accountability for war criminals. -
+SBC, formerly the Syrian British Council, is a UK advocacy group amplifying diaspora Syrians' voices to the UK Government and global policymakers.
+It seeks to empower Syrians in the UK and advocate for policies tackling the Syrian crisis's root causes and holding war criminals accountable.

 Syrian British Medical Society

-SBMS, founded on 7th July 2007, is a non-profit, non-political organization supporting British-Syrian healthcare professionals and Syrian healthcare workers both in Syria and the diaspora.
-Its main objectives focus on advancing the training and professional development of these individuals. -
+SBMS, established on 7th July 2007, is a non-profit organization supporting British-Syrian healthcare professionals and Syrian workers in Syria and abroad, primarily aimed at enhancing their training and professional development.

 Syrian British Society of the Built Environment